toschw/PADM604/docs/04-Lecture.md

 ##Solutions to Exercises
 **Data modeling assignment at end of Lecture 3**

-primary key - Region
+primary key - code in the regions_def table foreign key - Region in the catch table

-foreign key - code
+Catch is assigned to one and only one region.
+Zero or many catches (across years and species) are associated with a region.

 ![ER model](images/ERmodel.jpg)